xalaida/laravel-tree/README.md

 | 1   | Books   | 1    |
 | 2   | Science | 1.2  |

-The PostgreSQL has a specific column type for that purpose called "ltree".
-In combination with GiST index that allows to execute lightweight and performant queries across an entire tree.

-Also, PostgreSQL provides extensive facilities for searching through label trees.

 ## 🔨 Configuration

 Let's configure package for nested categories.

-Create a migration for `categories` table:
+Create a migration for the `categories` table:

 ```php
 <?php